TakeLab/podium/README.md

 ### Use preprocessing from other libraries

 A common use-case is to incorporate existing components of pretrained language models, such as BERT.
 This is extremely simple to incorporate as part of our `Field`s.
-This snippet requires installation of the `transformers` (`pip install transformers`) library.
+This snippet requires installation of the `🤗 transformers` (`pip install transformers`) library.

 ```python
 >>> from transformers import BertTokenizer
 >>> # Load the tokenizer and fetch pad index
 >>> tokenizer = BertTokenizer.from_pretrained('bert-base-uncased')